sajitkhadka/notelu/README.md

     {
     "email":"n01323774@humbermail.ca"
     }
-    After the this a link to reset password would be sent to your email.
-Please check your spam as well. after that it would redirect to a web page which will do a post method to submit the new password but in our case, we have to use postman to post the link you get.
+    After this a link to reset password would be sent to your email.
+Please check your spam or social as well. after that it would redirect to a web page which will do a post method to submit the new password but in our case, we have to use postman to post the link you get.

   3. Reset Password after you get the link from email.